januaryonlakestreet/ue5c-base/README.md

 ### Contains:
 1. A custom game mode.
 2. A custom player controller.
--A custom pawn.
+ A custom pawn.
---1 example of how to use the enhanced input systems
+ 1 example of how to use the enhanced input systems
 4. An example of how to load a UI widget.